ComposableFi/emulated-light-client/solana/app/README.md

 Another issue to consider, funds must not stuck on non user owned program account.

-This can be achived by ability of protocol to handle(and incetivise) ack/fail/timeout callbacks to source change.
+This can be achived by ability of protocol to handle(and incetivise) ack/fail/timeout callbacks to source change, and/or avoiding making app program to both execute and receive funds.

 ## Flows